Rates of Oregon Tenant Lawyer / Attorney

 - Continue to pay our hourly rates.

-- A reduced hourly rate or flat fee with the right to recover full hourly rates from the opposing party with the goal of client reimbursement for any prepaid attorney fees.
+- A flat fee agreement with the right to recover full hourly rates from the opposing party with the goal of client reimbursement for any prepaid attorney fees.

-- Contingency fee agreement where the attorney accepts a percentage of the settlement.
+- Alternate fee agreement where the attorney accepts the greater of the following: